amirhnazerii/Ford-AI-Chatbot/README.md

 ** Copyright (c) 2024 - Amirhossein Nazeri **

-This project is a custom chatbot application that answers user queries on technical specifications for Ford’s 2024 car and SUV models.
+Build Your Own Custom Chatbot: This project is a custom chatbot application that answers user queries on technical specifications for Ford’s 2024 car and SUV models.
 The chatbot uses **Retrieval-Augmented Generation (RAG)**, combining data retrieval and AI-based language generation to provide precise, contextually relevant answers about Ford vehicle specifications.

 ## Table of Contents
 - [Project Overview](#project-overview)